dermotduffy/frigate-hass-card/README.md

 ### Configuring a submenu

-You can add submenu to the menu -- buttons that when pressed reveal a dropdown submenu of configurable options.
+You can add submenus to the menu -- buttons that when pressed reveal a dropdown submenu of configurable options.

 <details>
   <summary>Expand: Adding a submenu</summary>